megardn/PennLINC.github.io/docs/CurrentProjects/Current_projects_index.md

 ### Brief Project Description:

-One-three readable sentneces that desribe the goals of the project
+One to three readable sentneces that desribe the goals of the project

 ### Project Site: